slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Being deeply loved by someone gives you strength, while loving someone deeply gives you courage."
 -- Lao Tzu*

+> *"A man of courage is also full of faith."
+-- Cicero*

 > *"Tell a man that he is brave, and you help him become so."
 -- Thomas Carlyle*